Blog Hero

 With how much time we spend in front of screens, we’re always seeking ways to limit the disruption the bright lights cause our eyes.
 When dark mode was introduced, it quickly gained popularity as claims of lessening digital eye strain flourished.
 But does dark mode actually benefit your eyes?

 There’s no conclusive evidence to suggest that dark mode helps digital eye strain, but it may help reduce blue light, potentially affecting sleep quality.
+Instead, if you experience symptoms of digital eye strain, you may want consider:

 What is ‘Dark Mode’?